Creatine is a popular nutritional and sports supplement. You may have read that using creatine can lead to hair loss.

 The 2009 study in rugby players used a creatine supplement regimen involving 7 days of creatine loading, during which a higher level of the supplement was given.
 This was followed by a maintenance period of lower levels of creatine.

-It’s important to note here that the researchers didn’t observe hair loss in the study participants.
-Therefore, it’s unlikely that creatine supplementation itself causes hair loss.
+It’s important to note here that the researchers didn’t assess hair loss in the study participants.
+Therefore, we can only observe the effect on hormone levels here.

 An increase in DHT levels was observed.
 Since DHT levels play a role in hair loss, this increase could put you at risk, particularly if you’re genetically predisposed to hair loss.

 Overall, more research is needed into creatine’s effect on DHT levels.
 Further research should also be performed to assess whether increases in DHT due to creatine supplementation are sufficient to promote hair loss.

-Creatine is a source of energy for your muscles.
+Creatine is a source of energy for your cells.
 It’s naturally produced by your liver, pancreas, and kidneys.
 You can also acquire creatine through your diet by consuming red meat and fish.

 Creatine is stored in your skeletal muscles as phosphocreatine.
 This can be broken down later during physical activity to be used as energy for muscle contractions.